Dalhousie Medicine Certificate in Clinical Teaching (CCT)

 The CCT was developed in response to the identified need to provide standardized, accessible teaching training that is relevant in the clinical context and promotes skill development for faculty, particularly those who are early in their teaching career.

-The CCT is FREE and accredited for up to 45 hours!!
+The CCT is accredited for up to 45 hours!!

 WHAT topics does the CCT cover?

-The CCT includes nine foundational modules.
-See our current course (2.0) outline here.
+The CCT includes nine modules.
+See our current course outline here.

-Each Module contains a selection of articles, web sites, videos and podcasts related to the topic.
-As well, in each Module you will be required to complete an exercise an exercise.
-These exercises are shared only with Course Instructors for the purpose of providing participants with feedback where possible; there will be no grading of assignments.
-Each Block of 3 Modules will also include a webinar hosted by the Course Instructors which will provide opportunities to discuss the content.
+Each module contains a selection of articles, web sites, videos and podcasts related to the topic.
+As well, in each module you will be required to complete an assignment.
+These exercises are shared with Course Instructors for the purpose of providing participants with feedback.
+Each Block of 3 modules will also include a webinar hosted by the Course Instructors which will provide opportunities to discuss the content.

 WHEN is the CCT offered?

-The next Dalhousie Medicine Certificate in Clinical Teaching Course will be offered in October 2024.
-The course will be reoffered each fall annually with continuous improvement as prompted by participant feedback.
+The next Dalhousie Medicine Certificate in Clinical Teaching Course will be open for registration by end of August, 2025.
+The course is usually offered annually with continuous improvement as prompted by participant feedback.

-The CCT is FREE and accredited for up to 45 hours!!
+The CCT is for faculty and accredited for up to 45 hours!!

 WHERE is the CCT offered?

 This is an online course offered via Brightspace.
 Only participants and instructors in the course can access the content.
 Most of the content is available asynchronously allowing a self paced approach to your learning.
-The content Modules will be released in blocks of three at a time every 3 months, with the expectation that participants could complete one Module a month but allowing participants to adjust for their personal schedule as invariably “life happens”.
+The 9 content modules will be released in blocks of three at a time, every 3 months (October 1, January 1, April 1).
+The expectation is that participants would aim to complete one module a month but participants can adjust for their personal schedule as invariably “life happens”.
+There is a synchronous one-hour webinar and short quiz at the end of each block.
+Attendance is required.

 WHY should I complete the CCT?